 At that point, frustrated and disgusted at not being heard, I sadly thought “GET ME OUT OF HERE,” and I was discharged home.

 Back Home Again With Failing Kidneys

-Monitoring my own urine output, vital signs, and journaling my symptoms I desperately tried caring for myself at home alone.
+Monitoring my own urine output, and vital signs, and journaling my symptoms I desperately tried caring for myself at home alone.
 My daughter called and visited me often.
 She tried setting up a nephrology appointment but was told end of November.

-She contacted the on call nephrologist, who told her to “increase my antihypertensive meds.”
+She contacted the on-call nephrologist, who told her to “increase my antihypertensive meds.”

 “What meds,” she asked.

 I had been discharged without prescriptions after getting Losartan and Lasix for two days in the hospital which were barely effective.
 Note that Lasix induces thiamine deficiency, a problem I have been dealing with for years now.
 This was ignored.

 The nephrologist called in an order and was infuriated that his recommendations were not followed upon discharge.
 This was on a Wednesday, and after following his protocol, my condition grew worse bringing me back into the ER for the third time.
 On September 13, I was admitted for a week.